 Tenants shielding themselves from the community: If a tenant tells you they have been told to "shield" themselves as they are at a very serious risk, postpone the inspection until after the 12 week period.

-HMO electrical safety certificates: the advice here is the same as for gas safety. is the same as gas safety.
+HMO electrical safety certificates: the advice here is the same as for gas safety.
 Make reasonable attempts to gain access to complete the certificate; where delayed complete the certificate as soon as possible after the lockdown.
 The same principles for self-isolation and shielding (see above) also apply.

 Routine electrical inspections: if you carry these out although not legally required to do so, they are not essential and can be put on hold during the lockdown.